IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2023-01-15-january-review.md

 For January, I set the following goals:

-- Run at least 1 mile every day (need to do some exercise consistently).
+- **Running:** Run at least 1 mile every day (need to do some exercise consistently).
-- Every other day, 3 sets of 8 push-ups (a solid, easy to do exercise).
+- **Push-ups:** Every other day, 3 sets of 8 push-ups (a solid, easy to do exercise).
-- Every other day, 30 minutes of guitar practice (I like playing music, I want to be a better guitarist).
+- **Pull-ups:** Every other day, 1 pull-up (can't do more, want to shore up my weaknesses).
-- Every other day, 1 pull-up (can't do more, want to shore up my weaknesses).
+- **Guitar:** Every other day, 30 minutes of guitar practice (I like playing music, I want to be a better guitarist).
-- Every other day, 30 minutes of chess practice (have been improving at the game, would like to improve some more).
+- **Chess:** Every other day, 30 minutes of chess practice (have been improving at the game, would like to improve some more).

 ### Goals and goal-setting
 I decided to go for simple goals that I could do everyday no matter what.
 Many recent books on habits (like Tiny Habits and Atomic Habits) recommend this.